Home - Sponsors - Search - Cartoon of the day

 Although many different viruses have been suggested to cause MS, there has not yet been definitive evidence linking any one virus to the autoimmune reaction that is believed to be the process responsible for the demyelination seen in MS. At one time or another, canine distemper virus, measles virus, herpes virus (HHV-6), rubella (or German measles) virus, HTLV-1 virus, and others have been reported to be associated with MS. With the possible exception of HHV-6, later studies have not substantiated these reports, and there is no proof that any of them causes MS.

-the sera and cerebrospinal fluid of people with MS. This may not necessarily represent disease-causing infection by these viruses.
+Increased antibodies to many different viruses have been found in the sera and cerebrospinal fluid of people with MS. This may not necessarily represent disease-causing infection by these viruses.
 It is more is likely to be the result of non-specific immune activation.
 The role of a virus as a causative or triggering agent of MS remains speculative.

 MS is not Contagious